Home run pop: Yanks' Judge gets Pepsi deal

 For now, Judge will be associated with regular Pepsi, Toman said, unlike the company's deal with Dallas Cowboys quarterback Dak Prescott, whose PepsiCo deal also includes the Frito Lay side of the business with Tostitos.

-Pepsi was the official soft drink of Major League Baseball for the last 20 years, leading up to this season, when its competitor Coca-Cola took over.
+Pepsi was the official soft drink of Major League Baseball for the past 20 years, leading up to this season, when Coca-Cola took over.
 Pepsi still has deals with many teams, including the Yankees.

 Pepsi previously had deals with the likes of Alex Rodriguez and Derek Jeter and has an active relationship with Yankees catcher Gary Sanchez.